Explaining Neural Scaling Laws: Scaling laws for neural networks

-\paragraph{Explicit Realization} These regimes can be realized in linear models, and this includes linearized versions of neural networks via the large width limit.
-In these limits, we can solve for the test error directly in terms of the feature covariance (kernel).
+We derive the scaling laws for these four regimes explicitly in the setting of random feature teacher-student models, which also applies to neural networks in the large width limit.
+This setting allows us to solve for the test error directly in terms of the feature covariance (kernel).
 The scaling of the test loss then follows from the asymptotic decay of the spectrum of the covariance matrix.
-Furthermore, well-known theorems provide bounds on the spectra associated with continuous kernels on a $d$-dimensional manifold.
-Since otherwise generic kernels saturate these bounds, we find a tight connection between the dimension of the data manifold, kernel spectra, and scaling laws for the test loss.
-We emphasize, this analysis relies on an implicit model of realistic data only through the assumption of a generic, power law kernel spectrum.

-\textbf{Summary of Contributions:} \begin{enumerate} \item We identify four scaling regions of neural networks and provide empirical support for all four regions for deep models on standard datasets.
-To our knowledge, the variance-limited dataset scaling has not been exhibited previously for deep networks on realistic data. \item We present simple yet general theoretical assumptions under which we can derive this scaling behavior.
-In particular, we relate the scaling exponent in the resolution-limited regime to the \emph{intrinsic dimension} of the \emph{data-manifold} realized by trained networks representations.

-\item We present a concrete solvable example where all four scaling behaviors can be observed and understood: linear, random-feature teacher-student models.

-\item We empirically investigate the dependence of the scaling exponent on changes in architecture and data.
-We find that changing the input distribution via switching datasets, or the addition of noise has a strong effect on the exponent, while changing the target distribution via superclassing does not. \end{enumerate}
+For generic continuous kernels on a $d$-dimensional manifold, we can further relate this to the dimension of the data manifold.